 It’s the end of another year and The Real Uganda wants to spread some good cheer!

-While we’re still actively seeking volunteers for our variety of programs for 2017, the pressure is officially off!
-So let’s talk about what it’s like to spend Christmas in Uganda.
+While The Real Uganda is still actively seeking volunteers for our variety of programs for 2023, the pressure is officially off for the holidays.

 How we do Christmas in Uganda is a wonderful example of the ‘true spirit’ of the holiday.
 It’s not about consumerism.
 It’s about food, family, friends, and God.
 Uganda has a healthy Muslim population to keep everything going, so getting a week or more off work for Christians is usually no problem.
 Christians reciprocate during Eid holidays.

 Ugandans work hard all year to get this week of rest, and typically rush out to their home village to get it.
 They arrive with city treats like bread, sugar, cooking oil, fancy mobile phones, and other fun stuff.
 In return, they’re treated to piles of mangoes and avocados, and tonnes of fresh slaughtered chicken.
 Days are spent digging in the family garden, preparing slow-cooked fresh meals, and swapping stories of how life has been the past year.

 Forget the one-carb rule.
 On the table you’ll find a bit of everything: matooke (steamed banana), yams, sweet potatoes, cassava, kalo (pounded millet), rice, pumpkin, and posho (maizemeal).
 For the relatively well-heeled, beef, goat, and chicken may also be on offer.
-For the vegetarians (full disclosure: I’ve not met a Ugandan vegetarian in my 12 years here) you’ll find g.nut (peanut) sauce, beans, and sautéed greens.
+For the vegetarians (full disclosure: Ugandan vegetarians are rare!) you’ll find g.nut (peanut) sauce, beans, and sautéed greens.

 We feast in good health, as family, for the upcoming year.